ihorizonsr/docker-basics/README.md

 # Introduction to Docker:

 Docker is the leading open-source container service provider that has ruled the entire market since its inception.
 It’s easy to learn and makes the development and deployment of applications a piece of cake.
-However, when a beginner starts learning Docker containerization, it seems to be somewhat confusing because of certain terminologies that they come across such as containers, images, volumes, docker hub, docker-engine, registries, etc. In fact, if a beginner gets hold of two of the most important artifacts of Docker containerization - Docker Images and Docker Containers, then it’s easier for him/her to ace through the entire concept.
+However, when a beginner starts learning Docker containerization, it seems to be somewhat confusing because of certain terminologies that they come across such as containers, images, volumes, docker hub, docker-engine, registries, etc. In fact, if a beginner gets hold of two of the most important artifacts of Docker containerization - **Docker Images** and **Docker Containers**, then it’s easier for him/her to ace through the entire concept.

 # Containerization vs Virtualization or Virtual Machine

 <img alt="image" src="https://user-images.githubusercontent.com/111513801/185914093-401eb14a-698d-48bf-b862-29fc816251eb.png">

-> **Virtualization** − Virtualization is the technology that can simulate the physical hardware (such as CPU cores, memory, disk) and represent it as a separate machine.
+> **Virtualization:** Virtualization is the technology that can simulate the physical hardware (such as CPU cores, memory, disk) and represent it as a separate machine.
 It has its own Guest OS, Kernel, process, drivers, etc. Therefore, it is hardware-level virtualization.
 Most common technology is "VMware" and "Virtual Box".

-> **Containerization** − Containerization is "OS-level virtualization".
+> **Containerization:** Containerization is "OS-level virtualization".
 It doesn't simulate the entire physical machine.
 It just simulates the OS of the machine.
 Therefore, multiple applications can share the same OS kernel.
 Containers play similar roles as virtual machine but without hardware virtualization.
 Most common container technology is "Docker".

 ### Difference between Virtualization and Containerization
 The following table compares and contrasts the different features of Virtualization and Containerization